Darce-One/shanties/report.md

 - Emphasize the contributions of the study to both the field of computational musicology and historical music research.
 - Point out limitations and provide recommendations for future research, including the potential for integrating lyrical analysis and expanding the dataset.

-*Example Placeholder:*
-“In conclusion, our computational analysis of sea shanties demonstrates that robust musical features can be successfully extracted and used to classify shanty subtypes.
-The integration of clustering and decision tree models provides promising pathways for further inquiry, bridging historical musicology with modern data science techniques…”

 ---

 ## References